MitchBall/AMIDR/README.md

 - Fresh Data: Raw data not yet analyzed.
 Feel free to use this for practice.
 - Protocols: BioLogic protocols used for AMIDR testing.
 - Batch Analysis.ipynb: One-button notebook for bulk updating Analyzed Data.
 - Dev Interface.ipynb: Similar to User Interface except used for future development.
+Take a peak and try to guess what's happening!
 - User Interface.ipynb: Where to perform AMIDR analysis.
+- User Interface Instructions: A short video tutorial of how to use the User Interface
 - amidr.py: Backend code for AMIDR analysis.
 Experienced users can feel free to edit.